 Addiction In The United States

 In many parts of the United States addiction is becoming a bigger problem than we can handle.
 “In 2014, an estimated 22.5 million Americans aged 12 and older self-reported needing treatment for alcohol or illicit drug use.”
 Furthermore “by 2020, mental and substance use disorders will surpass all physical diseases as a major cause of disability worldwide” (Substance Abuse and Mental Health Services Administration).
 Texas is no different—and large cities like Houston, Dallas, Fort Worth and Austin are some of the first places that receive illegal drug shipments from Mexico.
 Drug trends are growing in the United States and although it’s not the worst drug state on the list of stops, Texas sees a great deal of suffering due to alcohol and drug use.

 The border of Texas and Mexico is partially responsible for the amount of drugs being smuggled into the states.
 “Texas shares a 1,254-mile border with Mexico that follows the course of the Rio Grande River.
 This border area, a large portion of which is open and incapable of being continuously monitored by border enforcement agencies, is extensively used by drug trafficking organizations (DTOs) to smuggle illicit drugs into the United States” (National Drug Intelligence Center).
 Drug trafficking organizations are responsible for daily shipments into Texas with copious amounts of marijuana, methamphetamine, cocaine and heroin.

 Because of the regular shipments coming into the state, the availability of some drugs in Texas are greater than others.
-Not only are illicit drugs abused, but people are just as likely to abuse alcohol and prescription drugs as well.
-Some of the most commonly abused drugs in Texas are:
+Not only are illicit drugs used, but people are just as likely to use alcohol and prescription drugs as well.
+Some of the most commonly used drugs in Texas are:

 - Prescription Drugs